awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_GetMedia.md

 The response returns the following as the HTTP body\.

  ** [Payload](#API_dataplane_GetMedia_ResponseSyntax) **   <a name="KinesisVideo-dataplane_GetMedia-response-Payload"></a>
  The payload Kinesis Video Streams returns is a sequence of chunks from the specified stream\.
-For information about the chunks, see [PutMedia](API_dataplane_PutMedia.md)\.
+For more information about the chunks, see [PutMedia](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_PutMedia.html)\.
 The chunks that Kinesis Video Streams returns in the `GetMedia` call also include the following additional Matroska \(MKV\) tags:
 + AWS\_KINESISVIDEO\_CONTINUATION\_TOKEN \(UTF\-8 string\) \- In the event your `GetMedia` call terminates, you can use this continuation token in your next request to get the next chunk where the last request terminated\.
 + AWS\_KINESISVIDEO\_MILLIS\_BEHIND\_NOW \(UTF\-8 string\) \- Client applications can use this tag value to determine how far behind the chunk returned in the response is from the latest chunk on the stream\.
 + AWS\_KINESISVIDEO\_FRAGMENT\_NUMBER \- Fragment number returned in the chunk\.